 Remember when your child was a baby and you couldn’t wait for them to be older so you could sleep through the night and feel rested?
 Many parents end up wishing away the younger years only to find that the teen years are harder than they expected.
-Parenting teenagers does bring with it a new level of challenges and situations, but with the right help, you and your teen will make it through together.
+Parenting teenagers does bring with it a new level of challenges and situations, but with the right help through sources such as online therapy, you and your teen will make it through together.

 It’s important to have rules for children to follow as they grow.
 However, the older they get, the more freedom they need to start making their own decisions.
 This actually helps them to build healthy emotional and mental health.
 As your child becomes a teenager, you may notice that they start to want more freedom.
 If you continue to hold them to the same rules and restrictions that they had when they were younger, you may notice that they start to rebel against it.
 This is why it can be better and safer for you to provide your teen with a little more freedom as they become older and start to show their responsibility.